exterm/exterm.github.io/content/drafts/framework-13-1-year.md

 I haven't had to repair anything yet and am not looking to upgrade until late 2024 at the earliest, but I've taken the laptop apart out of curiosity.

-It's made to be disassembled and reassembled, and that shoes.
+It's made to be disassembled and reassembled, and that shows.
 The modular design is very well thought out.
 There are little hints everywhere as well as QR codes that link to replacement parts in their web shop, and all the screws are the same.
 Chassis screws have little guards on them so they can't fall out.

 As for upgrading - I could put in the newest mainboard (or even switch to AMD), and I could swap my glossy screen for a matte one, without problem.
 There are upgraded hinges and speakers too, but I really feel that what I have is good enough.
 I'm hoping that new parts will stay compatible for years to come - but that's what the company is building its reputation on, so I'm optimistic.
 So far, 2021, 2022 and 2023 model parts are compatible as far as the third party hardware (processors, chipsets) allows it.